 Keeping Plastic Out Of Landfill And Our Oceans

-Our swimwear is made from 100% recycled plastic waste that would have otherwise been headed for landfill and our oceans.
+Our swimwear is made from recycled plastic waste intercepted before headed for landfill and our oceans.
 We believe that up-cycling and recycling waste into products and tools that are useful, valuable and reusable could play a huge part in the clean-up and overall reduction of waste pollution going forward.
 Recycling may not save the planet, but when done in a considered way, it is one of many solutions we can utilise right now in the present.
 It not only helps reduce consumption of new raw materials, it also helps reduce energy usage, as well as reducing air and water pollution from landfills and marine waste.
 When there is an overabundance of one material - a material that will not safely biodegrade - it makes sense to stop making more of it and use what we already have.
 Learn more about plastic pollution.

 We had always been aware of the litter problem on our local beaches however it wasn't until January 2017, when we began volunteering with our local beach clean group, that our eyes were opened to the magnitude of the plastic problem in our oceans.
 Beach cleaning in all weathers sparked a reconnection to the wild that we hadn't even noticed we'd lost and fuelled us to find a solution and to help raise awareness of what was a seemingly invisible issue at that time.
 Our solution was to turn sea trash into sea treasure, to use bold art as both a reminder and celebration of the diverse wildlife we share this planet with and to re-connect people with the outdoors and wild, non-chlorinated, waters.

 Slow, Considered + Never Overproduced